bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- light rain
+- moderate rain
-- 78% humidity
+- 79% humidity
 - 12 mph wind

 No precipitation in the past 24 hours